 Where an individual PKI certificate is required for Aged Care Online Claiming this will be provided on a shell token.

-When registering users for Aged Care Online Claiming, a business development officer will make sure that, where required, individual certificates are issues by IT Security within Human Services.
-Applications will be completed by the business development officer on your behalf using the information provided as part of the online claiming registration process.
+When registering users for Aged Care Online Claiming, a service officer will make sure that, where required, individual certificates are issued by IT Security within Human Services.
+Applications will be completed by a service officer on your behalf using the information provided as part of the online claiming registration process.
 Human Services IT Security will provide the user with a shell token containing their personal certificate, a start up pack and a 'pass phase' (mailed separately).

 For more information about individual or site certificates call Human Services on 1800 195 206*.

 Data synchronisation minimises the potential for errors and delays when you start claiming online.
 It is the process of aligning the data (e.g. care recipient's name, date of birth) held within a provider's internal applications (software) and Human Services Aged Care payment systems.